mbusb/mbusb.github.io/page_faq.md

 ## Can you help me in adding my favourite disto in to multibootusb?

  * Yes I can.
 But you have to help me to help you.
-Simply saying my disto xyz.iso is not working does not convey anything.
+Simply saying "my distro xyz.iso is not working" does not convey anything.
- I need at least following **minimum** information to try from my side:
+ I need **at least** the following information to try from my side:
    1. Host Operating system information (Linux/ Windows) and version.
    2. The ISO your are trying to create and ISO download link.
    3. USB disk information such as partition type, size, file system and so on.
    4. MultiBootUSB version you are using.
-   5. More importantly you should provide the log file when raising an issue.
+   5. More importantly, you should provide the log file when raising an issue.
    6. Any other information, not listed above, you feel will help me in figure out your issue.

  * Once you have all the information head over to [https://github.com/mbusb/multibootusb/issues](https://github.com/mbusb/multibootusb/issues) and raise a new issue.

 ---

-## Cant install Live USB created using multibootusb in to hard disk.
+## I can't install Live USB created using multibootusb on to my ccomputer's hard disk.

- * I cant do anything about it.
+ * I can't do anything about it.
  * The main purpose of multibootusb is to create (multiple) live Linux and able to boot from it.
  * Installing from USB is not the scope of this project.